 WordPress.org should be your starting point.
-It hosts over 54,000 plugins, which makes it the largest plugin repository.
+Hosting 54,000 plugins, it is the largest plugin repository.

-Use the search bar at the top of the page to find plugins.
-Look back at your list of features to pick what search term you want to use.
+Use the search bar at the top of the page to find plugins based on the features you need.

 Every plugin has tags.
 These tags group together plugins with similar features.
 Searching by tag will help you narrow down your results.

-One downside of the WordPress plugin search engine is that it’s quite limited.
-You can’t search for more than one tag at the same time, which can be frustrating if you’re trying to to search for a combination of features.
+The WordPress plugin search engine is limited.
+You can’t search for more than one tag at the same time.

-But you can look at the tag list for each plugin to see other tags, which will help you find plugins you might have missed.
+But look at the tag list for each plugin to see other tags, which will help you find plugins you might have missed.

 These plugins are ALL paid for, not free.
 Skip to Search Engines if you aren’t ready to buy a plugin yet.